Haydeni0/monzo-api/README.md

 # Monzo API

-Python tools for exporting and analyzing your own Monzo data, by pulling it from the [Monzo API](https://docs.monzo.com/#introduction).
+Python tools for exporting and analysing your own Monzo data, by pulling it from the [Monzo API](https://docs.monzo.com/#introduction).

 See setup [below](#setup).